-- Pull the four glass latches out of the groove on the glass frame.
-Remove glass door from the unit (see Figure 37). - Place dime size pieces of Glowing Ember (050-721) ember material about 1/2 inch apart near port holes in burner top.
+- Remove the wing nuts and glass clips or tension springs around the glass door. - Remove the glass door from the unit. - Place dime size pieces of ember material about 1/2 inch apart near port holes in burner top.
 Do NOT press embers into burner ports.
 Cover the top of the burner with a single layer of ember material.
-For best performance do NOT place embers on the ports at the rear of the burner. - Sprinkle Golden Embers (GE-93) on top of the burner. - Save the remaining ember materials for use during fireplace servicing. - Replace the glass door and a front trim door on the unit. - Pull out and latch the glass clips into the groove on the glass frame.
+For best performance do NOT place embers on the ports at the rear of the burner. - Save the remaining ember materials for use during fireplace servicing.
+The bag of embers provided is sufficient for 3 to 5 applications. - Replace the wing nut, glass clips, and screws. - Replace the glass door and a front trim door on the unit. - Hand tighten the wing nut.